Marlon Davidson: San Francisco 49ers

 On May 8, 2023, Davidson was signed by the San Francisco 49ers.
 He was waived on August 29, and re-signed to the practice squad.
 He was released on October 4.

 Tennessee Titans

 On October 25, 2023, Davidson was signed to the Tennessee Titans practice squad.
 In week 14 Davidson was activated from the practice squad and played against the Miami Dolphins.
 One week later in a game against the Houston Texans Davidson recorded his first sack for the Titans.
 He was signed to the active roster on December 22.
 He played the last five games of the 2023 season, recording ten total tackles and a sack.

 Davidson re-signed with the team on May 6, 2024.
 He was placed on injured reserve on August 16, and sidelined for the entirety of the 2024 season.

 Houston Texans

 On August 1, 2025, Davidson signed with the Houston Texans.
 He was released with an injury settlement on August 14.
 He was re-signed to the practice squad on October 7.

+New York Giants

+On July 27, 2026, Davidson signed with the New York Giants, just a day before training camp.
+He reunites with his former defensive coordinator Dennard Wilson.
+He was released on August 30.